skyscrapers/charts/elasticsearch-monitoring/README.md

 `prometheus.name` | Sets the `prometheus` label value (ServiceMonitor & Alerting rules) | `k8s-monitor`
-`prometheus.role` | Sets the `role` label value (Alerting rules) | `alert-rules` `interval` | Interval for how often Prometheus scrapes the elasticsearch-exporter | `30s` `amazonService` | Whether we're monitoring an Amazon Elasticsearch Service domain.
+`prometheus.role` | Sets the `role` label value (Alerting rules) | `alert-rules` `interval` | Interval for how often Prometheus scrapes the elasticsearch-exporter | `30s` `amazonService.enabled` | Whether we're monitoring an Amazon Elasticsearch Service domain.
 Enabling this will get disk statistics from Cloudwatch instead of Elasticsearch directly | `false`
-`amazonServiceInterval` | Interval for how often Prometheus scrapes the prometheus-cloudwatch-exporter | `600s`
+`amazonService.interval` | Interval for how often Prometheus scrapes the prometheus-cloudwatch-exporter | `600s`

 Upstream configuration can be found here: